 HDB Electrical Works Guidelines in Singapore

-Before hiring a contractor for electrical works in Singapore, be sure to check out HDB’s guidelines on this area.
+Before hiring a contractor for electrical works in Singapore, be sure to check out HDB’s guidelines in this area.
 HDB terms and conditions include requiring all wiring installation work to be carried out by an EMA licensed electrical worker.
-You can find out more about HDB’s regulation on electrical works here.
+You can find out more about HDB’s regulations on electrical works here.

 A licensed contractor should carry their valid license